Joyce Bulifant: Personal life

 Bulifant has a grandson, Evan Joseph Asher, from her son John's marriage to Jenny McCarthy.

 Advocacy

 Bulifant discovered she had dyslexia in her 40s and has served as a longtime advocate for dyslexia research, including writing two musicals on the subject, Gifts of Greatness and Different Heroes, Different Dreams.
 Recipients of the Hans Christian Andersen Award, which Bulifant founded to recognize dyslexics who've made a positive contribution to society, include Stephen J. Cannell and Whoopi Goldberg.
 Bulifant herself is a recipient of the 2015 Broken Glass Award from The Dyslexia Foundation.

-She has for many years been actively involved with the child abuse prevention non-profit Childhelp, including serving as a Celebrity Ambassador and as a vice-president on the National Board of Directors.
+She has for many years been actively involved with the child abuse prevention nonprofit Childhelp, including serving as a Celebrity Ambassador and as a vice-president on the National Board of Directors.

 She also advocates for autism research.

 Her memoir, My Four Hollywood Husbands, details the alcoholism of four of her spouses and her recovery from codependent relationships.